Winter Wellness Series Part 3

 And, our hair naturally loses pigment and turns gray as well as other shades of neutral.

-So, when the cold weather arrives and wants to wreak even more havoc on our hair, it’s time for these winter hair care tips to help maintain the health of our lovely (if not aging) tresses.
+So, when the cold weather arrives and wants to wreak even more havoc on our hair, it’s time for a winter hair care routine and tips to help maintain the health of our lovely (if not aging) tresses.

 By the way, if you click on a link and then make a purchase, I may earn a small commission at no additional cost to you.
 Thank you!

-All of these winter hair care tips are helpful, friends.
+All of these winter hair care routine tips are helpful, friends.
 Hopefully there are a few that you’ll find particularly beneficial to your and your lifestyle, so take a peek and see which tips jump out at you.

 1 | Avoid washing too frequently